fbpx

 Where can I take an ITCQF course?

 There are ITCQF training centers in 12 countries including the US, Australia, the UK, India, and across Europe.
 Companies often have technical writers scattered between their workspaces, so they have training facilities for this certification path in multiple locations, which makes getting certified easier than ever.
-In 2022, for the first time, this international certification program is now available online from Israel, with live online courses open to anyone anywhere in the world for whom the synchronous evening classes are convenient.
+This international certification program is now available online from Israel, with live online courses open to anyone anywhere in the world for whom the synchronous evening classes are convenient.

 Our Best Words, the only accredited training organization for the ITCQF in Israel, is leading the way to training technical writers to become qualified and certified.
 The Our Best Words online training program teaches you everything you need to know to pass the certification exam.
 The ITCQF course can be taken by experienced techcomm professionals as a stand-alone course, or at the end of of our flagship Technical Communications Foundations training program.